PierreLapolla/portfolio/README.md

 * **Future features:**
     * Add a "Contact" page
+    * Add a "Projects" page
+    * Add more information about Pierre, music, games, parc attractions, etc.
     * Implement a custom backend for the chatbot using FastAPI

 ## Prerequisites